Menu

 I have work today and have to be on a business call in a few hours’ time.
 I put on some basic makeup – mascara, blush and lip balm – and run a brush through my hair before pushing it back with a headband.
 I smile in the mirror as I somehow look well put together and ‘normal’, yet I feel like death.

 I sit at my desk and attempt to work but my head pounds, the room spins, I can’t sit up straight and my body flashes with scorching heat.
 After an hour of stubbornly telling myself I can push on through, I throw in the towel, close the laptop and tears burst out of my eyes.
 I stand up from the desk chair to walk to the bathroom next door and get some tissue, but my legs buckle.
-Collapsed on the office floor, I wonder what I did to deserve this?
+Collapsed on the office floor, I wonder what did I do to deserve this?

 Went partying last night?
 Got drunk?
 Haven’t slept much all week?
 Skipped taking my thyroid medication?

-This is the reality of a 25-year-old with the chronic health condition hypothyroidism and Hashimoto’s, which is mocked by comedians and not taken seriously by many, paying for a normal activity the day before.
+This is the reality of a 25-year-old with the chronic health conditions hypothyroidism and Hashimoto’s, which is mocked by comedians and not taken seriously by many, paying for a normal activity the day before.

 I feel like I’m in someone else’s body.
 As I write this, my legs throb, the room spins, my head is foggy, I’m flashing from hot to cold and cold to hot and I can barely walk.
 It’s not the flu or a virus – it’s hypothyroidism It’s Hashimoto’s.
 A flare up.